How to Grow Bell Peppers: Complete Guide for Sweet Success

 - Mulching: 2-3 inches of organic mulch to retain moisture

-Fertilizing Strategy
+Fertilizing strategy

-- Soil Preparation: Work compost into soil before planting
+- Soil preparation: Work compost into soil before planting

-- Balanced Nutrition: Use balanced fertilizer (10-10-10)
+- Balanced nutrition: Use balanced fertilizer (10-10-10)

 - Frequency: Feed every 3-4 weeks during growing season

-- Calcium Important: Prevents blossom end rot
+- Calcium matters: Prevents blossom end rot

-Support and Pruning
+Support and pruning

 - Staking: Support plants when 12-18 inches tall